 There is great potential to have added value with open space provision on sites.
 The site appraisals will identify all of the existing natural assets on both sites and this can be developed to determine the best outcome for the natural environment and humans using the area.
 Areas of open space are linked to the ecosystems services approach, natural environment, sustainable drainage and flood risk comments above.
-Land should be made available to accommodate various forms of open space including playing fields and children's play area.
+Land should be made available to the south of the existing playing fields to accommodate an extension if required.
 The existing river walk adjacent to the River should become a formal pedestrian and cycle path suitable for disabled access for Claish Farm and Churchfield sites.